cysouw/diathesis/text/c07_participle.md

 ## Defining participles

-### Recognizing participles
+### Identifying participles

-German participles (in German grammar idiosyncratically known as *Partizip II*) show a wide range of allophony [@duden2009: 440, §613-614; @eisenberg2006: 201-202]:
+German participles (in German grammar idiosyncratically known as *Partizip II*) can rather straightforwardly be identified by their morphology.
+However, this identification is complicated by a wide range of allomorphy, which will only be succinctly summarized here [cf. @duden2009: 440, §613-614; @eisenberg2006: 201-202]:

-- Typically, participles have a prefix *ge-*, like in *ge-kauf-t*, except when the stem already contains one of the prefixes *be-, er-, ver-, zer-, ent-*, like in *verkauf-t*.
-The prefix will appear between the stem and verb particles *an-, ein-, vor*, etc., like in *ein-ge-kauf-t*.
+- Typically, participles have a prefix *ge-*, like in *ge-kauf-t* (stem *kauf*), except when the stem already contains one of the prefixes *be-, er-, ver-, zer-, ent-*, like in *verkauf-t*.
+The prefix will appear between the stem and so-called verb particles *an-, ein-, vor*, etc., like in *ein-ge-kauf-t*.
 - Typically, participles have a suffix *-t*, like in *ge-kauf-t*, in some phonological surroundings with an epenthetic schwa, like in *ge-wart-et* (stem: *wart*).
-In a large, but closed, class of verbs the suffix is *-en*, like in *ge-lauf-en*, often combined with *ablaut* of the stem vowel, like in *ge-fund-en* (stem *find*).
+In a large, but closed, class of verbs the suffix is *-en*, like in *ge-lauf-en* (stem *lauf*), often combined with ablaut of the stem vowel, like in *ge-fund-en* (stem *find*).

+The allomorphs without *ge-* lead to another problem, because such participles are identical to third person singular finite verb forms.
+In \Next[a] the wordform *verkauft* is a finite third person singular, while in \Next[b] it is a participle.
+However, given that the finite verbs show agreement with the subject, checking a different subject easily differentiates between these two homonyms, e.g. in the first person singular the finite verb changes to *verkaufe* \Next[c], while the participle remaians unchanged \Next[d].

+\ex.
+ \a.
+Er verkauft das Haus.
+ \b.
+Er hat das Haus verkauft.
+ \c.
+Ich verkaufe das Haus.
+ \d.
+Ich habe das Haus verkauft.

+### Syntactic functions of participles

+Participles, like *geputzt* 'cleaned' in \Next, are used in three different syntactic functions in the grammar of German, viz. as (i) adnominal adjectives \Next[a], as (ii) depictive secondary predicate \Next[b], and in (iii) light-verb constructions \Next[c].

+\ex.
+ \a.
+Das geputzte Haus erstrahlt im Sonnenlicht.
+ \b.
+Er verkauft das Haus geputzt.
+ \c.
+Das Haus wird geputzt.

+Arguably, all these function are part of the spectrum us uses that are available to German adjectives like *schmutzig* 'dirty' \Next.

+\ex.
+ \a.
+Das schmutzige Haus erstrahlt im Sonnenlicht.
+ \b.
+Er verkauft das Haus schmutzig.
+ \c.
+Das Haus wird schmutzig.